 This is a letter written to help a dance teacher understand William’s needs before his first lesson.
 I’ve kept it as a starting point for other letters.
 I adjust the content each time, including or excluding information; on a need to know basis, depending on the recipient and setting.
 I always keep William’s well being at the forefront of my mind when deciding what information to include.

 The aim of this letter was to help the dance teacher understand why William might appear not to be listening, may not be able to follow many of the instructions, why he might need to do his own thing (such as run round in circles when anxious) and why demands are so difficult for him to cope with.
-I know many people look at me like I’m an odd parent (and worse I’m sure) when I talk about using non directive language and reducing demands, so I keep trying to think of different ways to reach people; to help them listen to the reality of living with Pathological Demand Avoidance.
+I know many people look at me like I’m an odd parent (and worse I’m sure) when I talk about using non directive language and reducing demands, so I keep trying to think of different ways to reach people; to help them understand Pathological Demand Avoidance.
 I wondered if writing the letter “from William” might make a difference.

 I’m pleased to say that this letter did help, in that it prevented the dance teacher from responding to William as a perceived “naughty boy” who was behaving inappropriately.
 She was able to accommodate his needs and allow him the space to express and enjoy himself.
 I also stayed throughout the session and intervened each time it was needed.
 Of course this isn’t always possible, but in my experience our presence can make a big difference to how others respond.